-- monocyclic mono-olefins (with five or more carbon atoms in the ring) with or-without paraffinic side chains.
+monocyclic mono-olefins (with five or more carbon atoms in the ring) with or without paraffinic side chains.

-Di-olefins - straight chain or branched or monocyclic or bicyclic or tricyclic hydrocarbons (with five or more carbon atoms in any ring) with or without paraffinic side chains, containing two double bonds per molecule.
+Di-olefins - straight chain or branched or monocyclic hydrocarbons (with five or more carbon atoms in any ring) with or without paraffinic side chains, containing two double bonds per molecule.